 The gaffer serves as the chief electrician on a film.
 They are in charge of all electrical work on a film.
 The term gaffer is an old-English word for boss and predates the film industry by some four hundred years.
 One of the gaffer’s main responsibilities is to ensure the health and safety on set by conducting risk assessments and maintaining electrical safety during production.

 During a shoot, the gaffer is in charge of where to position the lights as well as operating the lights.
 They’re in charge of the lighting crew and are the middle man between the director of photography and the rest of the lighting crew.
-Additionally, gaffers are responsible in making sure all legal and safety regulations regarding electricity, driving and employment are followed.
+Additionally, gaffers are responsible for making sure all legal and safety regulations regarding electricity, driving, and employment are followed.

 Grips, under the supervision of the gaffer also handle negative fill requirements–the blocking of unwanted light sources as well as blackouts—completely blocking out exterior light (for instance, the sun) when shooting interior scenes.

 The gaffer must be prepared for 12-18 hour days for weeks or months at a time and be able to deal with constant pressure—nothing happens on a film set until it’s been lit so for this reason, lighting personnel including the gaffer are often the first on the set and the last to leave.

 “Hurry up and wait” is a time-honored description of what it’s like to be on a film set.
 As the gaffer, everyone is waiting for you to hurry up and get the scene lit.
 This can create a lot of pressure on the gaffer, especially when there are time constraints on the location or the crew is about to go into unplanned for overtime.
 Part of your job is to be able to handle the pressure and never let them see you sweat, while efficiently taking the time to light the scene correctly as determined by the lighting director.